Shuffling cards by spatial motion: Abstract

 \section{Abstract}

-We propose a model of card shuffling where a pack of cards, spread as points on a rectangular table, are repeatedly gathered locally at random spots and then spread towards a random direction.
-A shuffling or permutation of the cards is then obtained by arranging the cards by their increasing $x$-coordinate values.
-When there are $m$ cards on the table we show that this random ordering gets mixed in time $O\left(m\right)$.
-Explicit constants are evaluated in the diffusion limit when the position of $m$ cards evolves as a $2m$-dimensional non-reversible reflected jump diffusion in time.
-The analysis involves planar Brownian motion and a new coupling method that is of independent interest.
+We propose a model of card shuffling where a pack of cards, spread as points on a square table, are repeatedly gathered locally at random spots and then spread towards a random direction.
+A shuffling of the cards is then obtained by arranging the cards by their increasing $x$-coordinate values.
+When there are $m$ cards on the table we show that this random ordering gets mixed in time $O\left(\log m\right)$.
+Explicit constants are evaluated in a diffusion limit when the position of $m$ cards evolves as an interesting $2m$-dimensional non-reversible reflected jump diffusion in time.
+Our main technique involves the use of multidimensional Skorokhod maps for double reflections in $[0,1]^2$ in taking the discrete to continuous limit.
+The limiting computations are then based on the planar Brownian motion and properties of Bessel processes.